raiden6/notes/dev/react/stompjs.md

 # StompJS

+## Introduction
+- When we need to push data from the server to the frontend, we can use WebSocket, which provides fast bi-directional communication.
+With WebSocket, we only need to open up a single long-lived conection, and messages can be exchanged instantly.
+With polling, the client would have to open a connection and make requests at regular time interval.
+This is inefficient and not suitable for real-time applications chat, stock trading, or sports update.
+With polling, resources are wasted because connections can be opened and closed even when there is no new data from the backend.

 ## What is STOMP
-- STOMP is a Simple Text Oriented Messaging Protocol (also supports binary data)
+- STOMP is a Simple Text Oriented Messaging Protocol (also supports binary data).
+It offers an easier way to send and receives messages over WebSocket, since you don't have to deal with the lower level WebSocket implmentation.
-- It is a subprotocol on top of WebSocket
+- StompJS is a JavaScript implementation of the STOMP protocol.

-## Components
+## Spring backend
 - The Spring backend configures a message broker and defines the endpoint mappings that clients connect to using STOMP over WebSockets.
   - It could be simple in-memory broker like the Spring built-in Simple Broker, or a full-fledged one like RabbitMQ.
   - In our Spring app, we use the built-in SimpleBroker.